Life Insurance For Nurses In 2026

 For NHS nurses, income protection may not require the same consideration as an agency worker due to the full NHS sickness pay included in NHS contracts.

-Situations where income protection can be a useful form of financial comfort can include some of the following:
+Situations where income protection can be a valuable form of financial comfort can include some of the following:

 - If you are the primary family breadwinner